makyo/writing/fiction/all-of-time-at-once/original.md

 "Hello," said he.
 "You are Joseph Stringer."
 It wasn't a question as much as it was a statement of truth (an annoying habit of the more advanced Mentats), so he kept on talking.
 "Nicholas Jospeh Stroud is out on the porch.
 I wish to talk with you both."

 The man was frightening, so I nodded, swallowed dryly, and led him out to the porch where we took a seat next to Nick.
 Nick himself hardly acknowledged our presence, he just kept staring out from the porch over into the park next door.
-It was an eternity before anyone spoke: I was too confused to, and the Mentat was content to sit five years in that one spot if need be, andNick was clearly reflecting on something.
+It was an eternity before anyone spoke: I was too confused to, and the Mentat was content to sit five years in that one spot if need be, and Nick was clearly reflecting on something.
 Nevertheless, he was the first one to break the silence, "Hello, Doctor Clarke."
 I blinked and looked stolidly at the large, balding man.
 I had a headache.
 "I've been feeling worse.
 It's about time, isn't it?"

 Then, in the most emotion I think I've ever seen an advanced Mentat exude, Clarke sighed.
 "You know what will happen.
 I just wished to let you know how soon, so that you may prepare yourself."
 If Nick became an advance Mentat, I probably would go insane, having to live with him.
 "Do you mind if I leave from here."
 Another statement.
 He left.
 I suppose the brevity comes with the lack of emotion.